-Cape Town’s easy to get around so we did a lot of walking, though we did take a taxi from the airport to our apartment (300 ZAR/£16/$21) and a couple of Ubers.
-Uber is really cheap in Cape Town so three shortish rides only cost us 145 ZAR (£8/$10) in total.
+Cape Town is easy to get around so we did a lot of walking, although we did take a taxi from the airport to our apartment (costing 300 ZAR/£16/$21) and a couple of Ubers.
+Uber is really cheap in Cape Town, so three shortish rides around the city only cost 145 ZAR (£8/$10) in total.
 We also used the sightseeing bus (listed under activities below) to get around to some of the places that were a bit further out, like the beach suburbs and Kirstenbosch Botanical Gardens.

 Total transport cost (excluding flights): £271/$353 per person – £27/$35 a day each on average.

 Most of the things we did in Cape Town were free – walking along the coast, listening to music at the V&A Waterfront, lazing in parks, visiting free museums.
 We did pay for a one-day ticket for the sightseeing bus (270 ZAR/£14/$19) which we used to get to the Kirstenbosch Botanical Gardens (60 ZAR/£3/$4 entry) and to travel down the coast to Camps Bay.
 The only other thing we paid for entry to was the Bo-Kaap Museum at 20 ZAR (£1/$1.50).